casper-network/docs/source/docs/casper/dapp-dev-guide/load-auth-keys.md

 In an account with multiple associated keys (multisig account), the key weights and thresholds define the hierarchy of the keys.
 You can extend this hierarchy using the `list_authorization_keys` API.
 This API lets you access the account hashes of the keys that sign a deploy.

 When you deploy a smart contract using a multisig account, the hierarchy of keys within the account is verified before the deploy is signed.
-Once the authorized keys sign the deploy, the WASM code is executed.
-During the execution of the WASM code, the `list_authorization_keys` API returns the account hashes of the keys used to sign the deploy.
+Once the authorized keys sign the deploy, the WebAssembly (Wasm) code is executed.
+During the execution of the Wasm code, the `list_authorization_keys` API returns the account hashes of the keys used to sign the deploy.
 You can use these account hashes to further role-based security.

 The following diagram depicts a high-level flow of a multisig account deploying a smart contact that uses the `list_authorization_keys` API: